KristianLyng/varnishfoo/chapter-3.rst

                 everything.

-Changing a parameter takes effect immediately, but is not always immediately visible, as the above `default_ttl` demonstrates.
+Changing a parameter takes effect immediately, but is not always immediately visible, as the above description of `default_ttl` demonstrates.
 Changing `default_ttl` will affect any new object entered into the cache, but not what is already there.

 Many of the parameters Varnish exposes are meant for tweaking very intricate parts of Varnish, and even the developers may not know the